gege13007/Amazfit-Stratos-GPS-locator/README.md

 For the Maps, I NEVER get to make it work the OSMdroid library !
 NEVER !
 So I made my own implementation of the tiles selection formula.
 Each OSM tile is a 256*256 png bitmap displayed with usual canvas drawing functions.
+Each tile is resized on a 512*512 pixels bitmap, to get more visibility on small screens.

 IMPORTANT NOTE !
 ---------------